jsdoc2md/dmd/README.md

 [![Dependency Status](https://david-dm.org/75lb/documenter-md.svg)](https://david-dm.org/75lb/documenter-md)

 #documenter-md
-Documenter is a transform stream taking javascript doclet data in (produced by jsdoc-parse or any source), outputing markdown documentation.
+A transform stream taking javascript doclet data in (produced by jsdoc-parse or any source), outputing markdown documentation.
 Essentially, the library is collection of Handlebars templates and helpers, any of which can be overridden to taste.
 The `main` template is rendered using the data received at stdin.

 ##Synopsis
 ```